 Pepperweed (Lepidium latifolium) is a relatively new invasive plant to Maine and New Hampshire, though it is well established just to our south in Massachusetts.
 It is a threat to our native plants, animals and landscape.
-UNH Extension and the Maine Natural Areas Program (MNAP) are collaborating with the US Fish and Wildlife Service (USFWS) on a new project to map Pepperweed in Maine and New Hampshire and work towards eradication in 2021 and 2022.
+UNH Extension is collaborating with the US Fish and Wildlife Service (USFWS) on a new project to map Pepperweed in Maine and New Hampshire and work towards eradication in 2021 and 2022.
 Pepperweed is currently found in 10 sites in NH, which are actively managed by NH Department of Environmental Services.

 HOW YOU CAN HELP